Learn about Me and the "Why" I am doing what I'm doing.

-Well, chances are, if you are anything like me, these have been stored somewhere, pushed around, collecting dust in basements or attics, and every now and then we get that nostalgic feeling and we look a a few old pictures.
+Well, chances are, if you are anything like me, these have been stored somewhere, pushed around, collecting dust in basements or attics, and every now and then we get that nostalgic feeling and we look at a few old memories.

-I have been working very hard on my own collection by transferring them all to a digital format and organizing them on my hard drive for my children to have later in their lives, having the family history from both sides of the family.
-In addition, they have their own childhood memories that are in a photo albums that I am transferring over as well.
+I started working on my own collection and transferring to digital format and getting organized so that my children will have them in a digital format and organizing them on an external hard drive for them to have later in their lives.
+Having the family history from both sides of the family, as well as, their own childhood memories.